wtnwin111/interview/README.md

     72) Given a M*N matrix A, A[i][j] < A[i][j+1] and A[i][j] < A[i+1][j] for any element A[i][j] in the matrix.
 Given a
         value N, do binary search in matrix A to check whether N exists in A.
     73）Given an array A of integers, find the maximum of j-i subjected to the constraint of A[i] < A[j].
+    74) Given a Data Structure having first n integers and next n chars.
+A = i1 i2 i3 … iN c1 c2 c3 … cN.
+        Write an in-place algorithm to rearrange the elements of the array ass A = i1 c1 i2 c2 … in cn

 ##C5: Tree
     1) Create a binary-tree datastructure, having pre-order, in-order, and post-order traverse.